d4nt3-fpv/simplehack/README.md

 ## Development status

-At this project is in a beta status.
+This project is in a beta status.

 ## Requirements